KishoreKaushal/my-first-game-in-godot/README.md

 Also, add a warning to prompt if next scene path is empty.

 Then add the script for the `QuitButton`'s signal `button_up()`.

+## Chapter 19: End Scene

+`res://src/Screens/EndScene.tscn`

+You can take the `TextureRect` scene directly from `MainScreen` by merge from scene option.
+Drag and drop the created UI resource theme.
+Similarly, create a `Label` node for score and a `Title` node.